-What Is A Sinkhole?
-Sinkholes are depression in a particular area due to many causes.
+A sinkhole is a depression in a particular area due to many causes.
 These depressions could be highly or slightly deeper depending on the type of that sinkhole.
-Sinkholes are caused by many reasons, like water, clay, limestone rocks, etc. These sinkholes can be formed in woods or in populated areas too.
-Sinkholes may be due to some natural reasons or due to human-made reasons—the place where most of the sinkholes formed in Florida, USA.
+A sinkhole is caused by many reasons, like water, clay, limestone rocks, etc. These sinkholes can be formed in woods or in populated areas too.
+A sinkhole may be due to some natural reasons or due to human-made reasons—the place where most of the sinkholes formed in Florida, USA.
 But one of the most giant and deepest sinkholes are located in China too (Research, n.d.).

-Sinkholes can be repairable or non-repairable depending upon the area and depth of the sinkholes.
+Sinkhole can be repairable or non-repairable depending upon the area and depth of the sinkhole.
 It is required to fill the sinkholes in commercial sites, but mark filling depends on the need in the woods or other land.
 Sinkholes are seen in various shapes, but the most dangerous ones are shallower and deeper (Panos, 2020).
 Some sinkholes can deeper with time and occupy more space.

 What Is A Sinkhole and How are they caused?